pjambet/redis-in-ruby/content/post/chapter-8-adding-hash-commands.md

 This new command uses existing methods, if the given field already exists in the hash, we directly return `0` and leave the hash untouched.
 On the other hand, if the field is not already present, we add it, using the `RedisHash#[]=` this time, since we know it will add the element, and return `1`.

-Now that we can create hashes, we need to update the `TypeCommand` class to respond with `set` for set keys:
+Now that we can create hashes, we need to update the `TypeCommand` class to respond with `hash` for hash keys:

 ``` ruby
 module BYORedis